caikn/MacOnChromebox/README.md

 - Lilu 1.4.3

 ### Boot Arguments
--lilubetaall debug=0x100 -disablegfxfirmware -v darkwake=8
+> -lilubetaall debug=0x100 -disablegfxfirmware -v darkwake=8

 ### Display Port
-HDMI
+> HDMI is used during the installation and works also afterwards.

 ## Post Installation